Keegan-Nelson/Keegan-Nelson/README.md

 - Last summer I worked at Dynatrace as an Intern, where I deployed Dynatrace Observability Software to AWS.
 This experience provided me with valuable insights into cloud infrastructure and enhanced my technical skillset.

 - Proficient in Java and Python, and experienced with C++, I currently leverage these languages along with some basic familiarity with JavaScript, GO, and HTML.
 Additionally, I also have experience working with **frameworks** such as Spring, Flask, Boostrap, and React.
+Also some familiarity with packages such as Scikit-learn, NumPy, and Matplotlib.

 - Previously, I focused on implementing RESTful APIs in Java using Spring Boot, which I later deployed to the cloud.
 These APIs effectively interfaced with relational databases like PostgreSQL, enabling seamless data retrieval and manipulation.